philippefaes/grlib/designs/leon3-xilinx-ml501/README.txt

    without having to regenerate the MIG itself.
 The default settings are compatible with the provided 256 Mbyte SODIMM.

+   It is essential to use ISE 13.4.
+MIG generation is not supported for any other ISE version in this design.

 * The SSRAM can be interfaced with the LEON2 Memory controller.
   Start GRMON with -ramrws 1 when the LEON2 controller is used.